 If using the bulkMigrateListings call, there are additional requirements than the active eBay listing must meet before that listing can be converted to the Inventory API data model.
 These requirements are covered in the Selling Integration Guide.

 The Inventory API is supported on all eBay marketplaces that have API support.
-However, with the initial release, the Inventory API does have the following restrictions:
+However, the Inventory API does have the following restrictions: